Skip to content

 • Only accesses tools you’ve connected

-• Only sees data you’ve authorized
+• Only sees data your API tokens have access to

 • Ensure Node.js 18+ is installed